common-voice/community-playbook/README.md

 * Sentence Extractor: 🐞 [Open issues](https://github.com/Common-Voice/cv-sentence-extractor/projects/1?fullscreen=true) - 🔨 _Skills needed: Rust_
 * Sentence Collector: 🐞 [Open issues](https://github.com/Common-Voice/sentence-collector/projects/2?fullscreen=true) - 🔨 _Skills needed: React, JavaScript, Node.js_

+#### Collaborating with publishers of copyrighted works

+We build relationships with organisations or individuals who would be happy to donate their text under a Public domain license.

+⚠️ _Important: Due to legal reasons Mozilla you will have to confirm the agreement with the copyright owner.
+To request a review by Mozilla please follow this guide[to be published].

 ### Roles

 These are some roles you can take as part of this community.